Halfway (band): Grant McLennan Memorial Fellowship

 The Grant McLennan Fellowship is a $25,000 award given to a Queensland contemporary music songwriter or songwriting duo with exceptional talent.
 Named in honour of Go-Betweens co-songwriter and front man, Grant McLennan.
-The prize money is used to travel to a choice of one of his three favourite cities, Berlin, London or New York, to further their song writing craft and experience by travelling over seas.
+The prize money is used to travel to a choice of one of his three favourite cities, Berlin, London or New York, to further their song writing craft and experience by travelling overseas.